JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **8023 days**.

-And here is a just a random fact -  **A world record 328 pound ovarian cyst was removed from a woman in Galveston, Texas, in 1905. updated**.
+And here is a just a random fact -  **The first American celebration of St. Patricks Day was at Boston in 1737**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)